Mitt Romney and Donald Trump? ‘It’s really complicated’

 PARK CITY, Utah (AP) — On the edge of a mountaintop in Utah, it’s getting complicated for Mitt Romney.

 With the sun setting over his shoulder, the former Republican presidential nominee and would-be senator tells his audience, gathered on the patio of a resort, that President Donald Trump will win a second term.
 Romney also says that annual $1 trillion deficits under Trump are “highly stimulative.”
-And ignoring Trump’s new trade tariffs, Romney says there’s no already on the horizon that will push the U.S. into a recession.
+And ignoring Trump’s new trade tariffs, Romney says there’s nothing already on the horizon that will push the U.S. into a recession.

 Once the face of the “Never Trump” movement, Romney appears to be embracing Trump’s presidency as he re-enters national politics, this time as a 71-year-old candidate for the Senate from Utah.